Your Products Generate Data. Are You Capturing It?

 Stream 1: Customer Identity

-The gap is not mysterious.
-Traditional warranty registration flows are slow, manual, and provide the customer no immediate value in exchange for their time.
-Scan-at-first-use registration — where the customer scans the QR on the product and registers in under a minute at the moment of first engagement — can drive registration rates of 50–70% in categories where the historical average is 15%.
+Traditional warranty registration flows are slow, manual, and provide customers no immediate value in exchange for their time.
+Scan-at-first-use registration — where the customer scans the QR on the product and registers in under a minute at the moment of first engagement — drives registration rates of 50–70% in categories where the historical average is 15%.
+GS1 Global estimates that QR-based digital engagement at the product level can increase first-party data capture by 3–4x versus passive registration methods.

-The business decision is simple: every registered customer is a direct relationship.
-Every unregistered customer is invisible.
-GS1 Global, the international standards body for product identification, estimates that QR-based digital engagement at the product level can increase first-party data capture by 3–4x versus passive registration methods.
-The infrastructure cost of enabling scan-based registration is small.
-The cost of leaving 50% of your customers unregistered compounds over years.
+The business logic is straightforward.
+Every registered customer is a direct relationship; every unregistered customer is invisible.
+The infrastructure cost of enabling scan-based registration is modest.
+The cost of leaving half your customers unregistered compounds across product lifecycles measured in years.

 Stream 2: Product Usage Patterns

-These signals emerge from product scan events, help content access, and support interaction data.
-A manufacturer who knows that 40% of first-year support interactions occur in the first two weeks after purchase can redesign their onboarding content to front-load the information customers actually need.
-A manufacturer who knows that care guide content is accessed heavily in months three and six can time maintenance reminders to match real customer behaviour rather than guessing.
+A manufacturer who knows that 40% of first-year support interactions occur in the first two weeks after purchase can redesign onboarding content to front-load the information customers actually need, reducing support volume at its highest-cost point.
+A manufacturer who knows that care guide content is accessed heavily in months three and six can time maintenance reminders to match real customer behaviour rather than estimating based on product category assumptions.

 Stream 3: Support Intelligence